Big project in mind?

 A few notes about working with us: We are hands-on educators, not building contractors.
 Please don't ask us to bid on a construction project.
 (We will be happy to work with a local contractor or building professionals in a consultation capacity.)

 The following gives a general idea of our hands-on education events at several different scales, and what we consider a fair market value for these services.
-For regular and repeat clients, locations outside the USA, or especially technical projects, we may need to negotiate an appropriate rate.
-We are happy to work within you organization's established process for hosting hands-on events or outside experts.
+For experienced host organizations, repeat clients, locations outside the USA, or especially technical projects, we may negotiate an appropriate rate, or work with your organization's established rates and process.

 Hands-On Classes: 1-4 hours, make-and-take projects, 10 to 30 people.
 Popular with libraries and other education centers, and for parties and community events.
+Minimum rates $50 plus travel, typical fees $150 for 2 instruction hours, $300/half-day.
 Plan at least 1 month in advance.
 More about Classes

 Building Projects / Installation Workshops: 1-3 days per workshop, a larger project may be a series of weekends.
-Group size varies; typically 8-20 people.
-Hosts plan a project or series, and participants build it together.
+Group size varies; typically 8-24 people.
+Hosts plan a project, sell tickets, and participants build it together.
 Includes hands-on building experience, instruction, discussion, and creative problem-solving.
 Plan most building workshops 6-12 months in advance.
+Typical rates $2500 plus travel for standard designs; additional $300 design consultation fee for most custom projects.
 See below for details, and also our site planning page.

 Private Parties / Consulting: For hosts who need a more flexible timeline, or prefer building things themselves over facilitating public events.
 We offer flexible rates; in-person, or long-distance consultation.
+Typical rates about $600/day plus travel.
 Details below.

-Instructional Materials: We produce design drawings, lesson plans, and project instructions for many topics.
-As-built drawings of several proven designs and instructions are available in our Shop.
-We often share curriculum materials on other topics with teachers, parents, and outdoor educators.
+Instructional Materials: We produce design drawings, lesson plans, and project instructions for many topics, published versions are available in our Shop.
+We often share other curriculum materials with teachers, parents, and outdoor educators.
+Please contact us if you are interested in a copy of our lesson plans or other resources on any of our sampler topics.

 The topics on this website, and others, are available in a one- to four-hour class format.
 Our $50 minimum per visit represents about half an hour of instructional time, plus prep and cleanup.

-A typical evening class might be 2-3 hours, with a brief introductory presentation, materials processing, make-and-take projects, and take-home printed resources, for about $150 per class.
+A typical evening class might be 2-3 hours, with a brief introductory presentation, materials processing, make-and-take projects, and printed resource handouts, for about $150 per class.
 (Participants might pay $10-15 per student, usually 12 to 20 students, or up to 30 with an assistant.)
-In addition to time/materials fees, plan on a travel budget for events outside our area; or schedule within an already-established tour.
+Travel costs must also be covered for events outside our area or current travel schedule.

-We have done these hands-on classes at local libraries, parks, intentional communities, at festivals and schools, and as a train-the-trainer professional development for teachers and childcare providers.
+We have led hands-on classes at local libraries, parks, intentional communities, at festivals and schools, and as professional development for teachers and childcare providers.

 Our most commonly requested presentations include